 Dissociative Fugue (Psychogenic Fugue)

-Dissociative fugue is a subtype of dissociative amnesia, but is more commonly found in people who experience dissociative identity disorder.
+Dissociative fugue is a subtype of dissociative amnesia but is more commonly found in people who experience dissociative identity disorder.
 Dissociation is generally thought of as a defense against trauma that helps people disconnect from extreme psychological distress.
-A dissociative fugue state is a condition in which a person may be physically and mentally escaping an environment that is threatening or otherwise intolerable.
+A dissociative fugue state is a condition in which a person may be mentally and physically escaping an environment that is threatening or otherwise intolerable.

 The travel that may occur in a dissociative fugue state can last for as little as a few hours or as long as weeks or months.
 In some cases, dissociative fugue can be very difficult to distinguish from sleepwalking.
 When the fugue state is over, people usually cannot remember what happened during the period of fugue.
 The fugue state can end suddenly or more gradually, with persisting confusion about identity.

-There is no standard treatment for dissociative fugue due to the rarity of this condition.
+There is no specific treatment for dissociative fugue due to the rarity of the condition.
 The process of recovery may begin when people experiencing dissociative fugue become spontaneously aware of the situation, or when they are unable to appropriately respond to questions about their background during an episode of dissociative fugue.

 Last reviewed 01/22/2018